Here are 12 tips for how to use the Haakaa breast pump, plus other helpful breastfeeding and pumping tips for new moms!

 You can leave the Haakaa on for just enough time to collect your letdown or keep it on the breast longer to try to collect even more.

-Moms report collecting an extra 2-3 oz on average with each nursing session.
+Moms report collecting an extra 2-3 ounces on average with each nursing session.

 2. Alleviate a Clogged Duct